Traffic on Third Mainland Bridge – problems and solutions after 20 years of operation

 After Third Mainland Bridge construction, it was proud to be nominated as the longest bridge in Africa.
 However, when the 6th October Bridge of Cairo was constructed, 3rd Mainland Bridge has lost its crown as the biggest bridge in Africa.

-2. The longest bridge in West Africa and Nigeria
+2. The longest bridge in Nigeria

 Though losing its title in continental competition, Third Mainland Bridge remains to be the longest bridge in Nigeria and even West Africalinking Lagos Island to the mainland with the total length of 11.8 km.
 Following are Eko and Carter whose length is 430 meters and 530 meters respectively.